Policies for Students with Disabilities

 - Students with note-taker accommodations can choose to receive their class notes via the following methods:

-- If accommodated students identify their own note-taker, or are comfortable disclosing that they are the student identified for receiving note-taker services; then both parties have the option of making copies for free at a nearby business office, or in SDS office.
+- If accommodated students identify their own note-taker, or are comfortable disclosing that they are the student identified for receiving note-taker services; then both parties have the option of making copies for free at a nearby business office, or in DS office.

 For more information contact: Disability@uml.edu